TaceoLabs/co-snarks/README.md

 - **mpc-core**: Implementation of MPC protocols.
 - **mpc-net**: Network library for MPC protocols.

-The binary `collaborative-circom` is a CLI tool that uses the libraries to build a coSNARK.
+The binary `co-circom` is a CLI tool that uses the libraries to build a coSNARK (source found in the **collaborative-circom** folder).

 ## Installation